Put very simply, a skeptic is someone who is committed to logic, reason and critical thinking when making assessments or decisions.

 No. People are sometimes concerned that skeptics are, by definition, anti-religious.
 This is not the case.

-There are many skeptics who have religious beliefs and who distinguish clearly between questions concerning the material world (the realm of science), and a non-material world in which they believe and for which there is no physical evidence.
-Such belief is a matter of choice or faith and the majority of skeptics accept and respect this.
+There are skeptics who have religious beliefs and who distinguish clearly between questions concerning the material world (the realm of science), and a non-material world in which they believe and for which there is no physical evidence.
+Such beliefs may be viewed as a matter of choice, or as a consequence of particular cultural traditions.

 There are however, areas of overlap.
 If claims are made in the name of religion that concern physical phenomena and that can be tested, skeptics may engage in such testing.
 For example, claims of statues moving or of miraculous appearances or cures may be challenged.